RaquelPlaza/angular5-dojo/README.md

 selector: 'app-error-notification',
 ```

-This is essentially an ID to the component and with this id we can insert the component into any other component that has access to the component through…
+This is essentially an ID to the component and with this ID we can insert the component into any other component that has access to the component through…

 ```
 <app-error-notification></app-error-notification>
 ```

 Let’s place this at the top of the new plans components html file and run the application to see what happens.
 You should see an alert bar at the top of the page, nice!
-You’ve just created you’re first insertable component.
+You’ve just created you’re first modular component.
 Of course there’s much more we can do with this.
 Different pages may require a different error message, let’s explore this next.

 ## Component Input